dwhenson/frontendmentor-minimalist-portfolio/README.md

 I would very much welcome advice on the following issues:

 - ⚠️ Regarding 11ty, I spent a lot of time working out pagination.
 I thought that content that I put below the last `---` in my .md files would appear in the template I referenced.
 This didn't happen.
 I suspect something to do with 11ty's data cascade, but I haven't understood what was happening yet.
-- ⚠️ One thing that has driven me crazy is styling the textarea on the form.
-I would like the text to wrap, at the moment it just carries on on one line, and I would like to user inputted text to start at the top (in the same location as the placeholder text).
-I moved the placeholder text, but cannot get the user text to start where I want it to

 ## Future learning